Two Weeks in Vietnam: A Relaxed Itinerary for First Time Visitors

 Hanoi (2 nights)

-North Vietnam was the last part of our trip and we transferred back to Danang airport for our early flight to Hanoi.
+North Vietnam was the last part of our two week trip and we transferred back to Danang airport for our early flight to Hanoi.
 We didn’t like Vietnam’s capital right away, but once we ditched the tourist map it became our favourite place in Vietnam.

 The old quarter is the place to be in Hanoi and if you haven’t got a lot of time I’d recommend spending it all there.
 It’s the most chaotic part of the city, with its small alleyways, its street sellers, and its restaurants and bars where you sit outside with your friends on little plastic stools.